fayizferosh/btech-mini-project/README.md

 * 128 byte receive buffer and 256 byte transmit buffer utilising buffer smoothing technology to allow for high data throughput.

 The connections can be found in the above schematic.
 The rest of the details about this can be found in the datasheet in reference.

+## Conclusion

+The aim of this project was to build a DTMF based passcode electronic lock system with LCD Display.
+Through the development of the project the working of DTMF Decoder Module, 16x2 LCD Display, 5V Relay Module, ATmega328P microcontroller etc were acknowledged and then applied to the project.
+This project provides an efficient and economical security system.

 ## References